wangye0523/wangye0523.github.io/_pages/about.md

 For detailed research papers, please refer to my [Google Scholar](https://scholar.google.com/citations?user=UNxKb0cAAAAJ&hl=zh-CN).  <br />  For the Chinese version of my curriculum vitae, please refer to my [中文版个人主页](https://faculty.cqupt.edu.cn/wangye/zh_CN/index.htm).

 # 🔥 News

+- *2025.09*: One paper was accepted by IEEE Transactions on Consumer Electronics.
+We develop CRMED, a medical dialogue generation model that leverages LLMs with continuous entity reasoning to capture relationships between medical entities in multi-turn conversations, significantly improving response quality for consumer health technology applications.
 - *2025.08*: One paper was accepted by IEEE Journal of Biomedical and Health Informatics (J-BHI).
 Chinese character structures and boundary features were leveraged to recognize unseen terms and confusing medical entities: [[paper](https://ieeexplore.ieee.org/document/11112630/authors)]
 - *2025.02*: One paper was accepted by Information Processing and Management.
 A hierarchical chat-based prompting strategy was proposed for MLLMs to improve spatio-temporal action detection in football by generating detailed, structured descriptions of fast-paced multi-player actions: [[paper](https://github.com/TristanAlkaid/HCBS)]
 - *2024.12*: The Best Conference Paper was awarded from the The 17th International Conference on Brain Informatics.
 To address catastrophic forgetting in class incremental learning, we introduce a multi-granularity balance strategy that combines batch-level weighted loss, task-level contrastive learning, and decision-level knowledge distillation: ([BI 2024](https://rdcu.be/edXQi))